 Susquehanna River/Chesapeake Bay

 The Susquehanna River flows 464 miles from its headwaters in Cooperstown, NY to Havre de Grace, MD where it meets the Chesapeake Bay.
 The river drains 27,510 square miles of land area which includes over 49,000 miles of rivers, streams, creeks and other small tributaries which make up half of the fresh water that flows to the Chesapeake Bay.
-LASA’s treated effluent flows into a small tributary before meeting the waters of the Susquehanna.
+LASA’s treated effluent from the Susquehanna Water Pollution Control Facility flows into a small tributary before meeting the waters of the Susquehanna.
 LASA realizes the many benefits of this water resource and is committed to its protection.